trustytrojan/tgunpack/README.md

 # tgunpack-forge-1.12.2
 download/import links:
 - [curseforge pack](https://github.com/trustytrojan/tgunpack-forge-1.12.2/releases/download/rolling/tgunpack.zip): includes recommended configs/settings
-- [curseforge pack - mods only](https://github.com/trustytrojan/tgunpack-forge-1.12.2/releases/download/rolling/tgunpack-modsonly.zip): this is for if you want to configure the client-side mods yourself
+- [curseforge pack - mods only](https://github.com/trustytrojan/tgunpack-forge-1.12.2/releases/download/rolling/tgunpack-modsonly.zip): has no configs/settings - this is for if you want to configure the client-side mods yourself

-- [mods archive](https://github.com/trustytrojan/tgunpack-forge-1.12.2/releases/download/rolling/mods.7z): for other minecraft setups
+for other minecraft setups: i'll come up with an easy solution soon

 ## setup guide
 1. install [prismlauncher](https://prismlauncher.org) and open it